Glutexo/form2json/README.md

 ## TODO / next steps: ##

-* Test hooking the submit method.
 * Move the Form2json object from window to jQuery.
 * Add a method to unbind the event.
-* Possibly done.
+* Intercept other submit buttons than `<input type="submit" />`
+* Fix form data collection when floats are used as array keys.